-Yes, to anyone who has seen this mod before it is obviously what is known all over the net on dozens of pages and forums as the XP ALL mod, but for some reason the people who originally came up with this mod and generously posted it for anyone to install have decided that the name XP ALL is their intellectual property, whatever that means in this context.
-We're not sure how this actually matters, but each to their own.......
+Yes, to anyone who has seen this mod before it is obviously what is known all over the net on dozens of pages and forums as the XP ALL mod, but for some reason the people who originally came up with this mod and generously posted it on forums for anyone to install have decided that the name XP ALL is their intellectual property, whatever that means in this context, and have insisted we call this mod something else.
+We're not sure how this actually makes a difference to anythig as we've never claimed we came up with it, but each to their own.......

 We have added a couple of minor tweeks and designed a custom PCB but other than that, this mod is much the same as can be found in the XP ALL build instructions PDF's from 2012, that can be found around the net.